shashotoNur/cipher/README.md

 ### Usage

-Instructions:

 1. Select a file.
 2. Write any passkey to encrypt/decrypt the file against.
 3. Encrypt or Decrypt your file.
-It's that easy!
+It's that easy!\
 Note: Only the passkey used to encrypt a file can be used to decrypt the same.